As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Contrast Business Consulting Presentation

-Prove your worth by adding including a case study to the below template.
+Prove your worth by adding including a case study to the below project proposal example.
 Detail (briefly!) how you helped a past client achieve a similar goal.
 Include key stats.

 Design Pro Tip: Add Charts to Illustrate Supporting Information